cmdumar/chat-bot/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/mohammadumar28/chat-bot/Tests?label=RSpec)  ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/mohammadumar28/chat-bot/Linters?label=RuboCop)

-> A Telegram Covid-19 Bot created with Ruby
+> A Telegram Covid-19 Bot built-with Ruby

+This is a Telegram Bot built using Ruby.
+You can get statistics and updates about Covid-19 for any country.
+You can also know the latest weather updates of any city.

 ## To Run the Project Locally